 - 1. The purpose of this Article is to support and complement the various land uses allowed in Yadkinville's jurisdiction through the adoption of policies and regulations concerning the placement of signs.
 The outdoor placement of signs is a legitimate use of private property, but the erection of signs shall be controlled and regulated in order to promote the health, safety, welfare, convenience and enjoyment of travel on roadways, as well as protect the public investment in such roadways.
 The provisions of this Article are also intended to promote the reasonable, orderly and effective display of such signs, displays and devices.
 It is also the intent of this section to prevent signs from dominating the visual appearance of the area in which they are located and to enhance the aesthetic environment of the Yadkinville area. - 2.
 Except as otherwise provided in this Ordinance, it shall be unlawful for any person to construct, place, enlarge, move, replace, or illuminate any sign or sign face, without first having obtained a Zoning Permit for such sign in accordance with Section 2.2.3.3.
 The following signs are exempt from the requirements of this Article: - a.
 Wall signs of less than one (1) square foot. - b.
 Temporary signs in accordance with Section 6.3, except that such signs may require registration as applicable. - c.
-Murals as defined in Appendix A.6 - d.
+Murals as defined in Appendix A. - d.
 Repair, replacement or replicas of historic signs, that do not meet the requirements of this Chapter, within the CB zoning district are permitted.
 A photo, picture, drawing, or sketch of the original sign shall be provided to the Administrator that reasonably identifies a date of establishment of the original historic sign prior to 1968. - e.
 Incidental signs not legible from off-site or a public right-of-way.
 Examples include gas pump signs, drive-through menu boards, on-site directional signs, and signs within a sports stadium. - f.
 Driveway entrance signs not exceeding four (4) square feet and three (3) feet in height. - g.
 Government signs posted or authorized by various local, state and federal agencies in the performance of their duties including providing community information and facilitating economic development.
-Examples of such signs include regulatory signs, traffic signs, welcome signs, information signs, wayfinding signs, historic markers, bulletin board, and directory signs. - h.
+Examples of such signs include regulatory signs, traffic signs, welcome signs, information signs, wayfinding signs, bulletin board, and directory signs. - h.
 Address signs affixed to structures, mailboxes, decorative light posts, driveway entrances, etc., which serve to identify the address of the structure or occupant for the purposes of postal service and emergency E-911 location. - i.
 Flags attached to a permanent flagpole that is permanently affixed to the ground provided that there are no more than three (3) flag poles per lot of record and flags are located outside the public right-of-way, unless they are installed by a government entity.
 Flagpoles shall not be located less than 50 feet from a public or private street right-of-way.
 No flag shall exceed 40 square feet and no flagpole shall be greater than 25 feet in height.
 Other than a business logo, no flag shall have a commercial message.

 - j.
 A sign affixed to a vehicle or trailer used on a regular basis for the normal transport of goods or persons. - k.
 A hand carried sign. - I. Lights and decorations with no commercial message that are temporarily displayed on civic, patriotic or religious holidays. - m.
-A sign affixed to the window of a vehicle which does not exceed the size of the window. - n.
-Off-premises directional signs for places of worship (churches and other structures used for religious worship), and civic buildings are allowed without a permit subject to the following: - The sign shall be located at the intersection of a major or minor arterial road; - Such an off-premises directional sign shall be located within the right-of-way subject to an encroachment agreement with the North Carolina Department of transportation (NCDOT) or Town of Yadkinville; - The sign shall be a non-illuminated, ground-mounted directional sign not exceeding four (4) square feet in area and six (6) feet in height. - No off-premises sign shall be located within or cause obstruction to the sight visibility for motorists at street intersections or driveways. - 3.
+A sign affixed to the window of a vehicle which does not exceed the size of the window. - 3.
 General Standards for Signs not Requiring a Permit: Signs that include lighting or are illuminated shall be subject to an approved building permit for electrical service.